 Listen to others

 When however we hear others speak to us in less than favourable terms, we notice it often more quickly and feel it stronger.
 Derogatory statement hurt.
 Comments delivered without grace, even though they are meant well, leave their painful scar.
 When others continuously speak to us in a way that leaves us feeling unsatisfied, we question or leave the relationship.

 You’ve got no choice: you’re stuck in relationship with yourself.
 The upside: if you decide to change, you only need to negotiate with yourself.

 During the writing of my forthcoming book, I have been thoroughly thinking about the words bereaved parents use and the impact it has on their healing.
 This applies to all of us.
 What you think and say to yourself is responsible for your state, physically, mentally, emotionally and spiritually.

-In the example of the parental bereavement community you may hear statements like “He lost his battle with cancer” or “My daughter was taken from me”.
-Looking at the first statement, it presumes that a) dealing with cancer is a battle (sounds a bit like war) and b) death equals losing the battle and c) the situation was him against the cancer.
+In the example of the parental bereavement community, you may hear statements like “He lost his battle with cancer” or “My daughter was taken from me”.
+Looking at the first statement, it presumes that a) dealing with cancer is a battle (sounds a bit like war) and b) death equals losing the battle and c) the situation was him against cancer.
 To soften or question the words chosen, ask yourself: What else could it be, rather than a battle?
 What other word would make you feel better, or less defeated?
 What if the situation was him and the condition side by side, what would that be like?
 What else could death equate to?

 For the second statement, it presumes that a) my daughter is mine and b) death equals taken away.
 To change the sentiment around those words you can ask yourself: Are my children really mine or just lent to me?
-Does her death means that I cannot have a relationship with her, not even in my thoughts?
+Does her death mean that I cannot have a relationship with her, not even in my thoughts?